Harshvardhan-bajpai/ai-self-study-assistant/README.md

 | JDBC Layer | Connects with MySQL using `db.properties` |
 | DAO Layer | Insert + fetch functionality for all modules |
 | DemoApp | Executes a complete backend end-to-end test |

+## 🛡 Error Handling & Data Validation

+- All inputs are validated before database operations
+- Email, difficulty level, and empty fields are checked
+- Invalid data throws meaningful exceptions
+- Database failures are handled gracefully
+- The application does not crash on runtime errors

 ## 🧱 Project Structure